monkey2000/spv8-public/README.md

 ## Dependencies & Recommend Environment

-1. Intel Processor with AVX-512 support
+1. Intel Xeon Processor with AVX-512 support
 2. GCC 9
 3. Intel Parallel Studio XE 2020.2
-4. numactl (to set affinity)
+4. numactl (to set numa affinity)
-5. powercpu (to set frequency)
+5. cpupower (to set frequency, other available tools should also work)

 ## Compilation